-- Faxed, scanned or photocopies of the 'Request for FEE-HELP Assistance' form cannot be used - When applying for FEE-HELP your TFN (Tax File Number) or a certificate from the Australian Tax Office (ATO) confirming that you have applied for a TFN is required - FEE-HELP students are able to: - Pay full fees (1st semester tuition fees or the fees required to complete the subjects they plan on studying if less than a full semester workload) up front - Pay part of the fees - Pay none of the fees - Prior to the census date, domestic students, including FEE-HELP students, can withdraw without incurring any debt for that semester. - Continuing domestic students who commenced their diploma studies as NON FEE-HELP students may choose to use the FEE-HELP loan scheme for their second or subsequent semesters.
+- Faxed, scanned or photocopies of the 'Request for a FEE-HELP - Non-university private higher education providers' form cannot be used - When applying for FEE-HELP your TFN (Tax File Number) or a certificate from the Australian Tax Office (ATO) confirming that you have applied for a TFN is required - FEE-HELP students are able to: - Pay full fees (1st semester tuition fees or the fees required to complete the subjects they plan on studying if less than a full semester workload) up front - Pay part of the fees - Pay none of the fees - Prior to the census date, domestic students, including FEE-HELP students, can withdraw without incurring any debt for that semester. - Continuing domestic students who commenced their diploma studies as NON FEE-HELP students may choose to use the FEE-HELP loan scheme for their second or subsequent semesters.
 This is done through e-Student.
-For assistance with this please contact staff in the UTS:INSEARCH Student Centre.
+For assistance with this please contact staff in the UTS Insearch Student Centre.